-The Doctorate in Educational and Child Psychology (DECPsy) is a highly sought-after three-year, full-time professional training programme for candidates interested in pursuing a career as an educational psychologist.
-This programme will equip candidates with the necessary competencies to work in a range of autonomous and collaborative professional roles that are performed by educational psychologists (EPs) in a variety of contexts and with a range of client groups.
-The overall aim of the DECPSY programme is to enable trainee educational psychologists (TEPs) to effectively integrate theory and practice and become skilled and accountable professional practitioners.
-The doctorate programme will enable candidates to acquire an advanced knowledge and understanding of psychological theory, methods, evidence, research and practice.
-Moreover, it will provide candidates with the ability to apply psychological methods, insights and interventions in work with a wide array of clients, problems and contexts.
+The Doctorate in Educational and Child Psychology (DECPsy) is a highly sought-after three-year, full-time professional training programme for students interested in pursuing a career as an educational psychologist.
+This programme equips students with the necessary competencies to work in a range of autonomous and collaborative professional roles that are performed by educational psychologists (EPs) in a variety of contexts and with a range of client groups.
+The overall aim of the DECPsy programme is to enable students to effectively integrate theory and practice and become skilled and accountable professional practitioners.
+The doctoral programme enables students to acquire an advanced knowledge and understanding of psychological theory, methods, evidence, research and practice.
+It also provides students with the ability to apply psychological methods, insights and interventions to work with a wide array of clients in a range of contexts.

 For Frequently Asked Questions, please click here.

-The professional doctorate has a nominal value of 270 ECTs.
-The programme includes a combination of taught modules, professional placements and research.
 Taught Components: The programme is sufficiently flexible in content and structure to adapt readily to current and future needs and to the emergence of new knowledge in educational psychology and related fields.
-Taught modules will be typically delivered by qualified educational psychologists (EPs) and EP practitioners, in four day blocks over the first two years.
+Taught modules will be typically delivered by qualified psychologists and psychology practitioners, in four-day blocks over the first two years.
 In addition to taught modules, a variety of workshops and seminars are organised for trainees and delivered by experienced practitioners e.g. Cognitive Behaviour Therapy, Video Interactive Guidance, Assistive Technology, Dynamic Assessment.
 One day per week is typically assigned to study.

 The taught modules are as follows:

-Placement: Professional placements, totalling 300 days, are organised in a variety of settings.
+Placement: Professional placements, totalling 300 days, are organised in a variety of settings including Disability Services, the National Educational Psychological Service, and Child and Adolescent Psychology Services such as Primary Care and Child and Adolescent Mental Health Services.
 The professional placements provide extensive opportunities for the exercise of a wide range of professional roles and competencies.
-Detailed placement handbooks are provided to trainees in advance of each placement.
-Trainees typically attend placements for 3-4 days per week.
-Where possible, trainees will be placed close to their home base.
-In addition to professional placements, trainees also undertake a 20 day School Placement in Semester 1.
-This placement will provide opportunities for trainees to carry out shadowing and observation in varied educational contexts.
+Detailed placement handbooks are provided to students in advance of each placement.
+Students typically attend placements for 3-4 days per week.
+Where possible, students will be placed close to their home base.
+In addition to professional placements, students also undertake a 20-day School Placement in Semester 1.
+This placement provides opportunities to carry out shadowing and observation in varied educational contexts.

 Research: For the award of Doctorate, the research thesis must make an original contribution to knowledge and contain material of a standard and form appropriate for peer-reviewed publication.
-Trainees will develop their knowledge and understanding of the nature of educational research, showing in depth understanding of the range of research orientations and methods used in educational and professional educational psychology research.
-Trainees will be supported in this process through regular supervision and the provision of advanced research methods workshops over the three years.
-It is envisaged that trainees will conduct a thorough literature review in their area of interest in Year 1.
-In Year 2, trainees will focus on obtaining ethical approval and data collection.
-In Year 3 the emphasis will be on data analysis and thesis write up.
+Students develop their knowledge and understanding of the nature of educational research, showing in depth understanding of the range of research orientations and methods used in educational and professional educational psychology research.
+Students are supported in this process through regular supervision and the provision of advanced research methods workshops over the three years.
+It is envisaged that students conduct a thorough literature review in their area of interest in Year 1.
+In Year 2, students focus on obtaining ethical approval and on data collection.
+In Year 3 the emphasis is on data analysis and thesis write up.

 The programme utilises approaches to learning that are problem-based and collaborative.
 Students are provided with opportunities to construct knowledge in an active, collaborative manner by working through real-life case studies and examples, thereby linking psychological theory and research to professional practice.

-The programme has in place a personal tutor system, and students will have access, at all stages throughout the programme, to a designated tutor who will take lead responsibility for mentoring and supporting the professional development of each trainee.
+The programme has in place a personal tutor system, and students have access, at all stages throughout the programme, to a designated tutor who will take lead responsibility for mentoring and supporting their professional development.